becodeorg/the-start-up-spaghetti-code/README.md

 ### By Koen, Dante and Colin.

-_We will make a start up website for  Bed and Breakfast NEST_
+_We will make a startUP website for  Bed and Breakfast NEST_

 ***
 ### What to do:

-* README.md: Team
+* README: Team

 * Home page: Team